wanze/Pages2Pdf/README.md

 * **PDF filename** Filename of the PDF files.
 Use placeholders *{page.name}* and *{page.id}* as placeholders for the page's name and ID.
 * **GET variable** Name of the GET variable used when requesting a PDF file
 * **Creation mode** Should PDF files be generated and cached on click (when requesting a download) or when saving pages in the admin
+* **Multilanguage support** If enabled, the PDF files are generated for each language.
+If a user downloads a PDF file, the PDF matching the user's language is served.

-More configuration options are available in the module *WirePDF*.
+More configuration options related to the layout of the PDF are available in the module *WirePDF*.

 ##Using the module
 The goal of this module is to support you creating/downloading PDF files for certain templates.
 After the installation, you should find a new folder "pages2pdf" in your "/site/templates/" directory.
 This folder contains the (ProcessWire) templates where you define the markup of the PDF files: